LuXCaesium/Obsidian_Brain/Reactive Programming.md

 Motto: A by example way to represent the behaviour of an operator.

 Consider the *map* operator, taking items from a source observable, applying a transformation, and returning a sink observable with the transformation function applied to the source items.
+The marble diagram below explain this:

 ![[map_marble.png]]

+There are three parts to this diagram:
+- The top arrow represents the source observable: When being subscribed, this source observable emits the numbers 1 to 4
+- The rectangle represents the computation done by the operator.
+In this example, one is subtracted to each received item.
+- The bottom arrow represents the sink Observable.
+As a result of subtracting 1 to each item, it emits items 0 to 3.